motherjones/newsquiz/README2.md

 ## Getting Started: Make a Really Basic Quiz

-### 1) Set Up the Google Spreadsheet
+### 1) Set up a Google Spreadsheet

-_The first step is to set up your quiz in a form NewsQuiz can digest._
+The first step is to set up your quiz in a form NewsQuiz can digest.

 Start a new Google Spreadsheet with the following column headers: